rayman2045/Portfolio1/README.md

 # Portfolio1

-The aim of the project is to develop a Streamlit chatbot integrated with Langchain technology, enabling natural language interactions with a SQL database to generate visualizations and provide insights in real-time.
+The aim of the project:
+To develop a Streamlit chatbot integrated with Langchain technology, enabling natural language interactions with a SQL database to generate visualizations and provide insights in real-time.

 The e-commerce dataset consists of 7 interconnected datasets covering distribution centers, user events, inventory items, order details, products, and user profiles.

-Approach
+Approach:

 A. Database Creation:
 ○ Install the MYSQL and MYSQL workbench on your system